 If however, resolution is not fully achieved, the parties might agree to disagree or might say, “Let’s put this aside for now and come back to it later.”

 We are all emotional beings and therefore, at times, following these guidelines is almost impossible.
-Just like the child coming home with a black eye, when under stress or pressure, we may lose our wisdom and revert to counter-productive communication by viloating one or more of The Nine Habits of Highly Successful Communicators.
+When under stress or pressure, we may lose our wisdom and revert to old habits that are counter-productive.